Umuzi-org/ACN-syllabus/content/topics/tilde/understanding-the-review-column/_index.md

 **Tilde project tutorial: How Repo projects work**

-If the relevant project card(s) aren't complete, you will be red-flagged for this topic card if you move it to the review column.
+If the relevant project card(s) aren't complete, you will be red-flagged for this project card if you move it to the review column.
 Instructions must be followed.

+## Note about submission format

+On Tilde you will notice that this card is asking for a link submission. **Please don't worry about submitting a link**

 ## Check your understanding!

 - If you are learning to code, when should you put your repo card into the review column?
-- What are the requirements for link projects to be moved to the review column?
 - What is the priority of a student who owes reviews to their peers?
 - Why is it important to have high standards when reviewing other people's work?
 - What should you do if there are multiple issues with a project submission?